gediz/mpv-wiki/FFmpeg-versus-Libav.md

   (fixed in Libav 10?)
 - Libav doesn't support mid-stream ogg tag updates (popular with web radios) (http://bugzilla.libav.org/show_bug.cgi?id=668)
-- Libav doesn't support libpostproc.
-Actually it does, via an external libpostproc repository, but that doesn't support runtime CPU detection, which we require now.
-  Also, Libav doesn't export qscale values, which libpostproc needs for some filters to be effective.

 This list is not complete.
 In some cases we might not be aware of differences in functionality and performance until we encounter it.
 Most mpv developers